 Beach at 1770 – Sheltered and safe for swimming.
 We enjoy cocktails here while waiting for the sunset.

 Springs Beach – The perfect spot for beach lovers and board riders and the best surf beach about 3 km south of Agnes Water on the Springs Road.
 Turn at the Springs Beach sign and the 800-metre dirt track leads to the car park and a 200-metre walking track takes you to the deep blue of the Coral Sea behind the sand dunes.

 Chinaman’s Beach – On Springs Road between Workman’s Beach and Springs Beach.
-Left of the track when you arrive on the beach is a sheltered cove that has shade in the morning and afternoon.
+Left of the track when arriving on the beach is a sheltered cove that has shade in the morning and afternoon.
 Turn off on Springs Road near the distillation plant on Spring Road.
-The currents are very strong here so be very careful if swimming.
+The currents are strong here so be very careful if swimming.

 Honeymoon Beach – A secluded cove at Round Hill.
 The track leads down from the big anchor monument at Round Hill Head parking lot.
-There is a very rough hut here reminiscent of Robinson Crusoe’s castaway where some couples spend a romantic night.
+There is a rough hut here reminiscent of Robinson Crusoe’s Castaway where some couples spend a romantic night.

 1770 Headlands Lookout – Stunning views on Captain Cook Drive and a gorgeous place for sunrise.
-There is also access to private secluded beaches on these walks.
+There is also access to private secluded beaches on the walks.

 Butterfly walk – Thousands of Blue Butterflies come together to breed and hibernate.
 The 15-minute walk starts from Captain Cook Monument in 1770.
 The best time to see the magical display is March to June.